- Annual Enrollment:

 - Average GRE:

-- Middle 50% GRE verbal score has been in the 68th - 94th percentile range, the middle 50% GRE quantitative score in the 47th - 76th percentile range, and the middle 50% GRE analytical writing in the 49th - 92nd percentile range.
+- The GRE or GMAT exam is not an application requirement for any Fletcher degree program.
+Middle 50% GRE verbal score has been in the 68th - 94th percentile range, the middle 50% GRE quantitative score in the 47th - 76th percentile range, and the middle 50% GRE analytical writing in the 49th - 92nd percentile range.
 For the GMAT, the middle 50% has been in the 56th - 85th percentile range.
-GRE/GMAT optional.

 - % International: